 Language of instruction:

-The language of instruction for this program is German or English.
-Depending on the focus area you choose, you can study in German, English or both languages.
+The language of instruction for this program is usually German.
+This means that most of the modules are offered in German.
+Some courses may, however, be taught in English.
+The language of instruction for each module is detailed in the module overview.
 To learn more about the language of instruction for each module, contact the departmental student academic advisor of this program.

 Minimum requirements to apply for a Master's program at TUM are a recognized undergraduate degree (e.g. a bachelor’s) and the successful completion of the aptitude assessment procedure.
 Aptitude assessment allows the TUM school or department to which you are applying the opportunity to evaluate your individual talents and motivation for study.